 All of those memories I was going to have in the future, gone.
 Vanished into thin air.
 Like I was a piece of clothing in a washing machine.
 I keep on tumbling and never have I stopped.

-As soon as I think my life will be back to normal it just skips that step and I am left to pick up the pieces, again.
+As soon as I think my life will be back to normal it just skips that step and I am left to pick up the pieces, again and again.
 Why is my life different from everyone else?
-Nothing ever goes as I plan; it is planned for me and I have to move on, so I can live a normal life.
+Nothing ever goes as I plan.
+It is planned for me and I have to accept it and move on, so I can live a normal life.

 No Grandparents, no parents, no aunties or uncles, even no cousins.
 The only family I have left is my younger sister Lydia.
 Blair’s life was turned on its head and she had to continue to be brave and to always have the courage of a lion to its pack.
-She was now that lion for her sister Lydia.
-Lydia.
+She was now that lion for her sister.

 Blair closed her eyes and meditated, by removing her thoughts and turning her mind to imagine her memories of when Lydia and she were little.
-They always played with each other’s hair until Lydia got the scissors out then Sophia nearly fainted.
+They always played with each other’s hair until Lydia got the scissors out then Sophia their mother nearly fainted.
 What would have happened if mum did not stop Lydia from cutting my hair?
 She laughed inside her head.

 Blair curled up and drifted off to dream about that summer day of the portrait.
 They went to the beach after the photo was taken and ate ice-cream that was half melted onto the pavement.
 The Queensland heat beamed down and a day at the beach was always the way to cool off.
 It did beat swimming in the dam on the farm.
 Things couldn’t get any worse when a seagull poops on their father’s white shirt and then they saw it stealing hot chips from other beachgoers.
 She began to giggle in her sleep and was left with a smile on her face.
 That was one thing she wasn’t going to forget.